AnhyDev/AnhyExtension/README.md

 - `%anhy_langs%`
   - Returns all languages set for the player, formatted as a comma-separated string.

-These placeholders can be used in any text that supports PlaceholderAPI, enabling dynamic display of player information on your server.
-Utilizing these placeholders facilitates easy integration of detailed player information into Minecraft through other plugins or chat systems.

 #### Dynamic Language Placeholders (Requires AnhyLingo Plugin)

 - `%anhy_@language_key%`